PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 PETG 3D Printing Applications

-PETG Printing Settings
+PETG 3D Printing Settings

-To get the best possible PETG 3D printed parts, here are the recommended printing settings, including temperature, speed and more.
+To get the best possible PETG 3D printed parts, here are the recommended printing settings, including temperature, speed, and more.

 Setting